matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

 - `idvisit`: the ID of the visit that caused this conversion
 - `idsite`: the ID of the site this conversion is for
 - `idvisitor`: the ID of the visitor that caused this conversion
-- `server_time`: the datetime of the conversion in the server's timezone
+- `server_time`: the datetime of the conversion in the UTC timezone
 - `idaction_url`: the ID of the URL action type of the visit action that caused this conversion
 - `idlink_va`: the ID of the specific visit action that resulted in this conversion
 - `referer_visit_server_date`: <!-- TODO: what is this? tied to _refts query parameter -->